aio-libs/aiohttp/docs/migration.rst

 WSGI
 ^^^^

 *WSGI* support has been dropped, as well as gunicorn wsgi support.
+We still provide default and uvloop gunicorn workers for `web.Application`